Py-Contributors/awesomeScripts/README.md

 - Create a new folder for your script and file/folder name should be appropriate.
 - Create a README.md in your folder for program Instructions
 - add requirements.txt if needed
+- Use Flake8 locally for linting Python Code. `pip install flake8`.
+(We have linting checks so if your code fails it we will not merge the PR.)
 - add your script information below in table

 ## Scripts and contributorss